Himanshuchoudhary18/TATA-Power-DDL-Automation-Testing-Internship-Project/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-For any issues or questions, please create an issue in the repository or contact the maintainer at your-email@example.com.
+If you have any issues or questions, please create an issue in the repository or contact the maintainer at himanshuchoudhsary1@gmail.com.

+**Disclaimer**:
-Disclaimer: This automation script is intended for educational purposes only.
+This automation script is intended for educational purposes only.
 Ensure you have permission to automate interactions with any website before doing so.
 Use responsibly.